jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer-1.md

 4. Discard the oldest donuts from the racks to make space, then add the new donuts

-In real life, may not be sufficient.
+In real life, these approaches may not be sufficient.
 In an actual donut shop, additional solutions would likely be employed.
 More storage would be used, donut production would be slowed, and donut production would likely be slowed under similar future situations to prevent the problem from occurring again.

 These additional measures may or may not be under one's control in a software system, but regardless they are separate from the bounded buffer itself.
 The